amit9690/Road-Accident-Analysis---Excel-Dashboard/README.md

 ## Project Description 📝:

-The "UK Road Accident Analysis Dashboard" is a dynamic Excel tool 📊🗺️ that offers valuable insights into road accidents in the United Kingdom.
-By leveraging Excel's features, such as Pivot Tables, Slicers, and maps 🗺️📈, this project aims to enhance road safety analysis and decision-making.
+The "UK Road Accident Analysis Dashboard" is a dynamic Excel tool 📊 that offers valuable insights into road accidents in the United Kingdom.
+By leveraging Excel's features, such as Pivot Tables, Slicers, and maps , this project aims to enhance road safety analysis and decision-making 📈.

 ## Objectives 🎯: